bologer/anycomment.io/readme.txt

 **Fixes:**

 * Uninstall hook was not properly cleaning-up data after plugin, #42
+* Social authorization icon was shown even though it was disabled in admin, #57

 = 0.0.35 – 20.07.2018 =
 > **Important note:**